The Bank of Princeton (NASDAQ:BPRN) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of The Bank of Princeton (NASDAQ:BPRN) from a hold rating to a buy rating in a report issued on Thursday morning, Zacks.com reports.
-They currently have $34.00 price objective on the stock.
+The Bank of Princeton (NASDAQ:BPRN) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued on Thursday, Zacks.com reports.
+The brokerage presently has a $34.00 price target on the stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 13.18% from the company’s current price.

 According to Zacks, “The Bank of Princeton is a community bank which provides banking products and services.
 The company offers checking accounts, savings accounts, attorney trust accounts, money market accounts and certificates of deposit; and commercial real estate, commercial and industrial, construction, residential first-lien mortgage, home equity and consumer loans, as well as lines of credit.
 It operates primarily in New Jersey, Hamilton, Pennington, Montgomery, Monroe Township, Lambertville, New Brunswick, Lawrenceville.
 The Bank of Princeton is headquartered in Princeton, New Jersey. “